 It should be clearly understood by everyone involved in the acquisition/relocation process that the benefits under the URA are "rights" to which the displacee is entitled and that the grantee's job is to ensure that all displacees receive the maximum amount of benefit to which they are entitled.
 There are no income or need criteria for benefits.
 Certain benefits may be prorated for unrelated individuals living together.

 In addition to financial assistance, displacees are also entitled to receive housing referrals, counseling and referrals to social service agencies.

-- Unfamiliarity with the relocation process and the benefits and assistance required for displacees under the URA. - Copies of documentation not sent to DED for the permanent file.
+• Unfamiliarity with the relocation process and the benefits and assistance required for displacees under the URA.